BigQuery Security – IAM, Encryption & Row-Level

 • Use clustering and partitioning to reduce the amount of data scanned.

 • For non-clustered tables, do not use a LIMIT clause as a method of cost control.
 Applying a LIMIT clause to a query does not affect the amount of data read, but shows limited results only.
-With a clustered table, a LIMIT clause can reduce the number of bytes scanned
+With a clustered table, a LIMIT clause can reduce the number of bytes scanned.

 • Partition the tables by date which helps query relevant subsets of data which improves performance and reduces costs.

 • Materialize the query results in stages.
 Break the query into stages where each stage materializes the query results by writing them to a destination table.
-Querying the smaller destination table reduces the amount of data that is read and lowers costs.
-The cost of storing the materialized results is much less than the cost of processing large amounts of data.

 • Use streaming inserts only if the data must be immediately available as streaming data is charged.